Accepted International Student Checklist

 All F-1 and J-1 international students and scholars who were present in the U.S. during any portion of the past calendar year are required to file tax forms with the United States federal government.
 This is true whether or not you worked in the U.S., gained income in the U.S., or received a scholarship during the past calendar year.

 All students and scholars in F-1/J-1 nonimmigrant status and their F-2/J-2 dependents (physically present in the U.S. during the previous calendar year) who are nonresidents for tax purposes MUST file the IRS Form 8843 regardless of whether or not they earned income in the U.S. Dependents (including children, regardless of age) should complete a separate Form 8843 independent of the F-1/J-1.

 Whether you received taxable income or not, we encourage you to use the GLACIER Tax Prep software to prepare your federal tax return.
 The software will prepare the IRS Form 8843 for you (and your dependents).

-For more information on how to determine if you need to file a return, please visit the IRS website by clicking on the following link:
+For more information on how to determine if you need to file a return, please visit the IRS website.

 To assist you with your IRS filing requirements, the Office of International Students and Scholars offers you the opportunity to use GLACIER Tax Prep (GTP) Online Tax Return Preparation System.